 Austrocylindropuntia lagopus (K.Schum.)
 I.Crook, J.Arnold & M.Lowry

 Opuntia lagopus, Austrocylindropuntia malyana, Punotia lagopus, Opuntia malyana, Tephrocactus lagopus, Maihueniopsis lagopus

-Austrocylindropuntia lagopus is a cactus that grows up to 2 feet (60 cm) tall and up to 3.3 feet (1 m) in diameter, forming dense cushions.
-Stems are cylindrical and up to 1 foot (30 cm) tall, with fine, creamy-yellowish hair arising from areoles.
+Austrocylindropuntia lagopus is a cactus with cylindrical stems with fine, creamy-yellowish hair arising from areoles.
+It grows up to 2 feet (60 cm) tall and up to 3.3 feet (1 m) in diameter, forming dense cushions.
+Stems are up to 1 foot (30 cm) tall.
 Leaves are green and up to 0.3 inches (0.8 cm) long.
 In habitat, the leaves are almost entirely hidden in the hair.
 Spines are yellow and up to 1 inch (2.5 cm) long.
 Flowers are diurnal, golden yellow, and up to 1.2 inches (3 cm) long.

 How to Grow and Care